This set of Cytogenetics Multiple Choice Questions & Answers (MCQs) focuses on “Operons : Trp”.

 d) B. subtlis

-Explanation: This is a mechanism found in Bacillus subtilis; where other microorganisms like E. coli have different mechanism.
+Explanation: This is a mechanism found in Bacillus subtilis; where other microorganisms like E. coli have a different mechanism.
 E. coli has the anti–TRAP trp-TRAP mechanism.

 13. Which operon behaves similar to Bacillus subtilis trp operon in terms of attenuation?